Arkansas vs. Florida odds, prediction: 2026 college basketball picks for February 28 from proven model

 The seventh-ranked Florida Gators can secure at least a share of the SEC regular-season championship when they battle John Calipari's 20th-ranked Arkansas Razorbacks in a key matchup on Saturday night.
 Arkansas is coming off a 99-84 win over the Texas A&M Aggies on Wednesday, while Florida downed the Texas Longhorns 84-71 that same night.
 The Razorbacks (21-7, 11-4 SEC), who are 4-5 against ranked opponents, are 4-4 on the road this season.
 The Gators (22-6, 13-2 SEC), the defending national champions, are 12-1 on their home court.

 Tipoff from Exactech Arena at the Stephen C O'Connell Center in Gainesville, Fla., is set for 8:30 p.m.
 ET.
-Florida leads the all-time series 28-15, including wins in each of the last two seasons.
-Florida is a 9.5-point favorite in the latest Arkansas vs. Florida odds from DraftKings Sportsbook, while the over/under for total points scored is 168.5.
+The Gators are 9.5-point favorite in the latest Arkansas vs. Florida odds from DraftKings Sportsbook, while the over/under for total points scored is 170.5.
 Before making any Florida vs. Arkansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: